atfb10/Django-API-Course/ReadMe.md

-# Apis with the Django Interface
+# API with the Django Interface
 Code from the Python Rest API with Django Udemy course